fiosjeofo/Scratch-Cast/README.md

 This software is tested, but not bug free. please report any bugs you encounter while using this.

-if you need help, please contact Box Cat#9737 discord or @Anonymous_cat1 on Scratch or Github.
+if you need help, please contact anonymous_cat1 on discord or @Anonymous_cat1 on Scratch or Github.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Quickstart guide: